Orange Order: Apprentice Boys of Derry

-Nigeria

-The first Orange Lodge in Nigeria was the Lagos Fine Blues LOL 801, which was first listed in 1907 in the returns of Woolwich District 64 to the Grand Orange Lodge of England, this District providing the traditional 'home' to overseas and military Lodges.
-Altogether there were three male lodges and one female lodge.
-They all appear to have died out some time in the 1960s, due to political unrest.
-Conversely the Ghana lodges increased greatly in popularity with the return of democracy.

-Togo

-In 1915, John Amate Atayi, a member of the Lagos Fine Blues LOL 801 moved to Lome, Togo, for work.
-Here he founded the Lome Defenders of the Truth LOL 867, under warrant of the Grand Orange Lodge of England.
-In 1916 a second lodge, Paline Heroes LOL No 884 was constituted.

 'Diamond Dan'

 As part of the re-branding of Orangeism to encourage younger people into a largely ageing membership, and as part of the planned rebranding of the July marches into an 'Orangefest', the 'superhero' Diamond Dan was created – named after one of its founding members, 'Diamond' Dan Winter – Diamond referring to the Institution's formation at the Diamond, Loughgall, in 1795.

 Initially unveiled with a competition for children to name their new mascot in November 2007 (it was nicknamed 'Sash Gordon' by several parts of the British media); at the official unveiling of the character's name in February 2008, Orange Order education officer David Scott said Diamond Dan was meant to represent the true values of the Order: "... the kind of person who offers his seat on a crowded bus to an elderly lady.
 He won't drop litter and he will be keen on recycling".
 There were plans for a range of Diamond Dan merchandise designed to appeal to children.

-There was however, uproar when it was revealed in the middle of the 'Marching Season' that Diamond Dan was a repaint of illustrator Dan Bailey's well-known "Super Guy" character (often used by British computer magazines), and taken without his permission, leading to the character being lampooned as "Bootleg Billy".
+There was however, uproar when it was revealed in the middle of the 'Marching Season' that Diamond Dan was a repaint of illustrator Dan Bailey's "Super Guy" character (often used by British computer magazines), and taken without his permission.